larry-lw-chan/GoTi/README.md

 ```

 ## Coding Conventions
-GoTi follows BEM (Block, Element, Modifier) naming conventions for HTML/CSS, ensuring consistency and maintainability.
+GoTi loosely follows BEM (Block, Element, Modifier) naming conventions for HTML/CSS, ensuring consistency and maintainability.
 All templates, JavaScript, and CSS formatting are standardized using Prettier.
 Individual page overrides can be done on a per template basis by defining a 'style' or 'script' block.
 To install development dependencies, run:

 ```
 npm install